mradionov/eslint-plugin-disable/README.md

 }
 ```

-If no any plugins provided - **all** plugins listed in ESLint config will be disabled:
+If no any plugins provided - **all** plugins registered in ESLint config will be disabled:

 ```js
 /* eslint-plugin-disable */